MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`containerName`** - **Container Name**<br>
 `string`.
 Optional.
 Use when `action = Run a specific service`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-You can add the name of a specific service container you want to use.
+Specifies the name of the service container you want to use.
 <!-- :::editable-content-end::: -->
 <br>